 Not all landlords enjoy property management.
-Some get into it without realistic expectations about it, or are simply sick and tired of dealing with whiny tenants, and all they want is to get rid themselves of their property.
+Some get into it without realistic expectations about it, or are simply sick and tired of dealing with whiny tenants, and all they want is to get rid themselves of the property.
 You could focus on helping these individuals sell their properties, or help some of your other clients secure these properties for themselves.

-People die every day, many of them while owning real estate.
-These properties go to the deceased’s heirs, which then have to figure out what to do with them.
+Properties if deceased go to the deceased’s heirs, which then have to figure out what to do with them.

-Heirs may not always want or would be able to live and maintaining those properties, and decide to sell them instead.
+Heirs may not always want or are able to live and maintaining those properties, and decide to sell them instead.
 If you were to specialize in this niche, you could market your services directly as an Estate/Probate real estate expert, and facilitate the selling process.
 This presents a great opportunity for real estate agents that are willing and able to help them go through the process remotely,

 Fire Or Water Damage

 In many areas of the country, such as Florida and California, it’s very common to see home suffer water and fire damage.
 Depending on the extent of the damage, and the owner’s insurance, its owners could be forced to sell the properties at drastic discounts to recuperate some of their losses.

 When homeowners don’t pay their taxes, governments aren’t happy and get involved.
 Those that don’t pay their taxes are called tax delinquent and need to repay their taxes within a certain amount of time or risk losing possession of their property.

 Also, each city, town and county has its own rules and regulations about the minimum safety codes and conditions for buildings within their jurisdictions.
 Whenever someone violates those codes (and the city actually enforces them), they get recorded into the public record.